artfulrobot/resendmailing/README.md

 ## New (untested): Immediately resend a mailing to a single contact.

-There’s a new and rather untested feature you'll find under **Mailings » Resend Sent Mailing** which lets you resend a mailing to any single contact.
+There’s a new and rather untested feature you'll find under **Mailings » Resend a sent Mailing** which lets you resend a mailing to any single contact.
 This may have various uses, from convenience to testing.

 Known quirk: this essentially adds a new job to an existing mailing, and